Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 .. rubric:: Footnotes

 .. [#cyclesvslogic]
-   The rule of a thumb that more :term:`processing latency` means more :term:`domain logic` doesn't always hold true.
-In particular, applications that copy, encrypt or decrypt the packet payload will spend a lot of CPU cycles doing so, but will not require more counters because of this.
+   The reverse is not necessarily true.
+For example, applications that copy, encrypt or decrypt the packet payload will have generally have high processing latency, but not at the cost of increased domain logic complexity or more counter updates.

 .. [#sleep]
    Exceptions are, among other, some energy efficiency-related scenarios.